Does My Traverse City Basement Need Them?

 Basement Windows in Older Homes May Be Too Small

 Basements in older homes were not created to be sleeping or living areas.
 This is especially true for homes made before World War II.

 Homeowners back then used this kind of basement for utility space, laundry and storage.

 Depending on its age, your home may predate up-to-date egress window requirements.
 Or it may have windows with a shorter opening.

-If you live in an older home, there’s a good chance it has short rectangular windows in the basement.
-Also called hopper windows, these above-ground windows open inward to circulate fresh air.
+If you live in an older home, there’s a good likelihood it has narrow windows in the basement.
+Also referred to as hopper windows, these above-ground windows open inward to circulate fresh air.

-Requirements for Basement Windows
+Requirements for Egress Windows in Basements

 According to the International Residential Code, basement windows must have:

 - An opening width of at least 20 inches.

 - An opening height of at least 24 inches.